 I am a PhD Candidate in Sociology at Yale University.
 I am on the 2025-2026 job market.

-My dissertation examines how U.S. immigration policies shape the experiences of high-skilled immigrants.
-Focusing on temporary visas as the primary pathway to employment-based permanent residency, the project draws on large-scale administrative records, nationally representative survey data, and an original longitudinal study of elite immigrant youth.
-I develop the concept of the "paradox of deservingness"—the mismatch between immigrants’ presumed merit and their exclusion from stable employment and legal membership.
-I argue that immigration restrictions and employer behaviors jointly produce precarity for even the “deserving,” producing unique forms of labor market stratification and racial inequality.
+My dissertation examines how U.S. immigration policy and employers shape the lives of high-skilled immigrants.
+I show how temporary visa programs, such as the H-1B, operate both as the primary pathway to skill-based immigration and a mechanism of stratification—binding migrants to employer control, restricting access to permanent residency, and reinforcing racial/ethnic inequality.
+Drawing on population-level administrative records from government agencies, nationally representative survey data, and a longitudinal interview study of 70 elite immigrant youth, I develop the concept of the paradox of deservingness: the disjuncture between immigrants’ presumed merit and their paradoxical exclusion from stable employment and legal membership, revealing how the system undermines the promise of meritocracy.

 My broader research examines family inequalities and social stratification in global contexts.
 I have studied fertility and childcare disruptions during the COVID-19 pandemic, union formation in China, and the influence of family background on educational outcomes in both the U.S. and China.